 The Chief Mungo Martin Chair in Indigenous Mental Health at the University of Victoria focuses on strengthening research in Indigenous mental health; teaching and mentoring students; and engaging with Indigenous communities.
 The Chair is named after Chief Mungo Martin, a renowned Kwakwaka’wakw artist and cultural leader in Pacific Northwest Coast and contemporary Indigenous art.
 Chief Martin played a crucial role in preserving and promoting his culture, gaining fame for holding the first public potlatch since the government potlatch ban of 1885.
 He was later awarded with a medal by the Canadian Council.

-The research Chair gift of $1.5 million was given in 2022, with the aim of creating knowledge consistent with Indigenous values and reinforcing and advancing those values for the benefit of all Canadians.
+The $1.5 million research Chair gift was given in 2022, with the aim of creating knowledge consistent with Indigenous values and reinforcing and advancing those values for the benefit of all Canadians.

 The inaugural Chief Mungo Martin Chair is held by Anishinaabe scholar Dr. Emily A.P.
 Haigh (Thessalon First Nation & Sault Ste.
 Marie Métis), a clinical psychologist and associate professor in the department of psychology at the University of Victoria.
 By building and maintaining productive and respectful partnerships with Indigenous students, scholars, and communities, Dr. Haigh’s research seeks to center culturally relevant knowledge and understanding of Indigenous approaches to the study of mental health and well-being.